illudium/ssh_install_and_secure_config_for_windows/README.md

  For more info, please see https://www.ssh.com/ssh/public-key-authentication For the key type, ed25519 is recommended, and supported with the version of OpenSSH server that will be installed.

- IMPORTANT: YOU MUST adjust (and or add to) the desired external IPs below where noted in the script ("Adjust the built-in Windows firewall" section), AND you must already have ssh installed and working, client-side (per above).
+ IMPORTANT: YOU MUST adjust (and or add to) the desired external IPs where noted in the script ("Adjust the built-in Windows firewall" section), AND you must already have ssh installed and working, client-side (per above).

- CRITICAL: You must have an existing, available, local admin account on each Windows endpoint you want to connect to.
+ CRITICAL: You must have an existing, available, local (typically also) admin account on each Windows endpoint you want to connect to.
  It is fine and recommended in an AD environment that you manage any such accounts via LAPS, see https://www.microsoft.com/en-us/download/details.aspx?id=46899
  NOTE: The setup below will allow you to connect to the designated account WITHOUT needing to authenticate.